julien-jacob/wplingua/readme.txt

 ✓ Adding custom CSS in a dedicated insert

 With all these customization options, there's no way your site's language selector will look like any other!

+### 📖 Translation rules by dictionary ###
+The dictionary allows you to define translation rules that apply when generating machine translations.
+You can specify words or sets of words that should never be translated, or define how they should be translated for each language.

 ### 🧭 Intuitive possibilities to exclude certain translations ###
 Navigate the complexities of website translation with wpLingua's intelligent exclusion feature.